Are you looking to start blogging? Well, you’ve come to the right place.

 Weebly is a drag and drop builder for websites and online stores.
 It basically works just like Wix, where you do most of the editing on the frontend of your site.

 After playing around with it for a while, I have to say that I like it.
 The usability of the platform is such that it may even surpass Wix in terms of simplicity.

 They do carry many of the same features, but Weebly appears to have a slightly more user-friendly feature menu.
 However, with that said, I think managing the site from the backend isn’t as seamless as Wix, but still good in its own right.

 Also, just like Wix, the platform uses apps to add different features and functions to your site, such as social sharing.

-The user friendly experience offered by Weebly extends to the ease of utilising pre-designed templates for bloggers to set up their site in minutes, rather than messing around with layouts and formats that could take hours on end.
+User-friendly experience offered by Weebly extends to the ease of utilising pre-designed templates for bloggers to set up their site in minutes, rather than messing around with layouts and formats that could take hours on end.
 Most designs are fully customisable and mobile friendly – meaning that readers can enjoy your content no matter where they are.

 - The Weebly website building platform is beginner-friendly.
 One of the easiest on this list.

 - Weebly is free to use, but also has premium plans.